 Corruption is the abuse of entrusted power for private gain.

 The objective of the Policy is to provide information and guidance to the Relevant Persons on standards of behaviour to which they must adhere and how to recognise as well as deal with bribery and corruption.

 The Policy is not intended to be exhaustive, and there may be additional obligations that the directors and employees are expected to adhere to or comply with when performing their duties.
-For all intents and purposes, the directors and employees shall always observe and ensure compliance with all applicable laws, rules and regulations to which they are bound to observe in the performance of their duties.
+The directors and employees shall always observe and ensure compliance with all applicable laws, rules and regulations to which they are bound to observe in the performance of their duties.

-The Policy shall be maintained and regularly updated by the Group’s Head of Human Resources as part of the Group’s overall Employment Guide and Code of Conduct and are made available on the Group’s website.
+The Policy shall be maintained and regularly updated by the Group’s Head of Human Resources as part of the Group’s overall Employment Guide and Code of Conduct and are available on the Group’s website.
 Any amendments to the Policy shall be subject to approval by the Board of Directors of DynaFront Holdings Berhad.
-It is the collective duties of all parties to carefully review and thoroughly understand the Policy.
+It is the collective duty of all parties to review and thoroughly understand the Policy carefully.

-The Policy shall be applicable to all Relevant Persons of the Group.
-The Group adopts a zero tolerance policy against any form of bribery and corruption, and all other illegal or unethical behaviour.
+The Policy shall apply to all Relevant Persons of the Group.
+The Group adopts a zero-tolerance policy against any form of bribery and corruption and all other illegal or unethical behaviour.

 Each employee shall have a duty to read and understand the Policy.
 Violation of any of the Policy’s provisions may result in disciplinary action, including termination of employment.

 If a director requires further clarification on the Policy, the director may liaise with the Group Chief Executive Officer (“CEO”)/Chief Operating Officer (“COO”), whereas for an employee, the employee may refer or highlight any concerns to his/her immediate superior or the Head of Human Resources.
 Business Associates may liaise with the Group COO for further clarification on the Policy.